PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 producer, variable-state, and graph-visibility ownership validation; that semantic hardening remains separate from the exact ownership move.

+The broader residual Add/Mul/Add/PReLU compatibility rule is isolated in `passes/residual_affine_prelu_layout.py`.
+Its complete 415-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It preserves dual pre-Add input planning, affine and alpha constant prevalidation and copy-on-write, broadcast-aware rotations, PReLU post aliases, legacy NCHW consumer adapter retention, metadata and quantization propagation, operator removal order, fixed-point restart, pruning, statistic, and all three source call positions.
+The lowerer retains a one-call private wrapper; the separate indexed SiNet late-residual owner and its ordering are unchanged.

+The existing direct fixture now runs the module owner and private wrapper on deep copies and compares every operator and tensor payload.
+The full indexed SiNet residual suite remains green.
+SiNet establishes real production ownership across fourteen runtime invocations with counts `0,0,0,1,1,0,0,0,0,0,0,0,0,0`; its zero process-tree SWAP and five core artifacts are unchanged across extraction.
+Constant producers, variable state, and graph visibility remain less strict than the newer indexed planning contracts and are recorded as future semantic-hardening boundaries.

 The pre-Add rank-four to rank-three reshape suffix recovery now has an indexed semantic owner in `pre_add_mulconst_reshape_suffix_layout.py`.
 The owner keeps the historical position inside `_run_layout_reshape_attention_recovery_prefix`